Main Parts of the Spine

 Chiropractors and the Spine

 In Spine, a medical journal, there was a study of patients with lower back pain, where half of the participants received standard medical care (SMC) alone and half utilized SMC with chiropractic treatments.
-73% of chiropractic/SMC group reported “their pain was completely gone or much better after treatment” versus only 17% finding relief from SMC-only group.
+73% of chiropractic/SMC group reported that their pain was either completely gone or found to be much better after treatment.
+In contrast, only 17% found relief from SMC-only group.

 Chiropractic care can not only help people recover from spinal pain and its source, but it can also assist patients with prevention of future spinal problems.
 This can be achieved through regular treatment, adjustments, and prescribed exercises and natural solutions to curbing future recurrences or new injuries.5